GOliviero92/GOliviero92/README.md

 |Strenghts | Weaknesses |
 | ---------------- | ---------------- |
 | Eager to learn |         Impatient  |
-|Curious   |           Stubborn
+|Organized   |           Stubborn
-|Interested in many things | Lack experience
+|Fast-learner |  Lacking experience
-|Sociable
+|Sociable | Not very self-confident
+|Team player | Impulsive

 ### My Hobbies 🎸
-My main interests include: **music, sports and gaming**.
+My main interests include: **music, arts, sports and gaming**.
 - I have been a *bassist* for many years now and I would like to learn to play the violin!
+I also enjoy *drawing, painting* and visiting *arts museums*.
 - I prefer individual sports (such as *archery, weight-lifting*), but with the right company I can enjoy team sports as well!
 - *RPG* is my thing!
 Some of my favorite titles include: *The Legend of Zelda, Persona, Final Fantasy, Kingdom Hearts*.
 - Bonus: I love *cooking*.
 So relaxing!